praiskup/praiskup.github.io/_posts/2022-02-11-fedora-copr-uses-ibm-cloud.md

 4. If you need subscription-manager, be careful with snapshots.
 When a snapshot image is generated in IBM Cloud, some very weird, not-GPG-signed, katello-related package is installed automatically into the snapshot image.
-   It breaks RHSM.
+   It breaks RHSM (at least on Fedora).
 This problem is still to be reported.

 5. Uploading images is not very straight-forward on Fedora.